 Goal 3: Ensure availability of appropriately zoned and adequately served sites and continued efficient development review procedures to meet the City's housing needs

-3.1 Encourage projects that take advantage of opportunities offered by the Downtown Pomona Specific Plan for the creation of work/live units.
+3.1 Encourage projects that take advantage of opportunities offered by the Downtown Pomona A total of 9 work live units were developed within the planning period.
+Specific Plan for the creation of work/live units.